paddle-cluster/infradata/README.md

 ### Who have you exchanged data with?
 **Windows**
 1. Download and open the following <a href="/revealing_digital_infrastructure201103.xlsx" download="download">Excel file</a>
-2. Windows: Go to the "Data" tab of the supplied spreadsheet and select "From Text" in the top left cell ("Get external data")
+2. Go to the "Data" tab of the supplied spreadsheet and select "From Text" in the top left cell ("Get external data")
-3. Windows: Look up the file you want to import and click on "import"
+3. Look up the file you want to import and click on "import"
 4. Find and select one of the files you exported from Wireshark, make sure "Delimited" is selected for file type and click "Next"
 5. Make sure that only "Comma" is selected for delimiters and click "Next" again
 6. Leave "General" selected for column data format and click "Finish"